SalomePlatform/adao/doc/en/snippets/StudyName.rst

 .. index:: single: StudyName

 StudyName
-  *Required command*.
-This is an open string to describe the ADAO study by a name or a sentence.
+  *String*.
+This variable is an open string to identify or describe the ADAO study by a name or a sentence.